You will know that a hiring team member needs to complete a match criteria survey for a role if you see on the page for a job.

 2. Select the Match Criteria tab.

-3. Select Incomplete beside You under Expert Contributors.
+3. Select Start beside You under Expert Contributors.

 On each page of the survey, you will be presented with a number of behaviors.
 You will have to choose two behaviors that are least important for success in the role, and two behaviors that are most important for success in the role.